 Remote Insight provides the advantage of seamless integration with OS applications.
-After the OS is functional, there is no need to disconnect from the Remote Insight board.
-Through RI's internal PPP connection and direct access to the server OS, the administrator can move directly from the Remote Insight menu to OS-based programs such as Carbon Copy.
+After the OS is functional, there is no need to disconnect from the Remote Insight Board/PCI.
+Through Remote Insight's internal PPP connection and direct access to the server OS, the administrator can move directly from the Remote Insight menu to OS-based programs such as Carbon Copy.